newrelic-experimental/nr1-viz-leaderboard/visualizations/thermometer/README.md

 The following configuration options are provided via the visualization configuration window.
 Most are optional.

 - `Account Id` & `Query`: The data query to hydrate the visualization.
 See below for details.
 Required.
 - `Color gradient`: A comma seperated list of CSS hex values defining the gradient stop colors used.
-From top to bottom.
+From bottom to top.
 - `Number of steps`: The number of progress indicator steps to include on the chart.
 - `Format pattern for step label`/`for current value`/`for target value`: A replacement string pattern for the steps, current and target values.
 The special value `[[value]]` will be replaced with the actual numeric value. `\n` will be interpreted as a line break. e.g. `$[[[value]] sales`
 - `Decimal places`: The number of decimal places to display values with.